 Literally 'to make new again', a renewable resource is one that is naturally replenished with time, like the growth of new organisms or natural recycling of materials.
 Renewable energy is any energy production which uses one of these resources.
 Renewable resources do not have a fixed quantity - more can always be generated.
 However, if the rate of use exceeds the rate of renewal - that is, the source is used more than it's being recreated - its continued use will become unsustainable.

 Resources are considered non-renewable if they take a very long time to be created (e.g. fossil fuels) or if their creation happened long ago and is not likely to happen again (e.g. uranium).
-Flows are almost always renewable.
+Primary energy flows are almost always renewable.
 On the other hand, biofuels are renewable and definitely count as fuels.

 Literally, that which can be maintained for a definable period of time, sustainable energy is energy production that can last for the foreseeable future.
 Sustainable energy practices must rely on resources which can continue to supply our needs.
 These sources must be used cautiously so that they will not be used up, run out, or otherwise become unusable.